 SHORT BIO Aki Kumar left his native home in Mumbai, India for the United States with the intention of working as a software engineer.
 Then he discovered the sounds of the blues, and his life changed dramatically.

-Kumar's Little Village Foundation releases Aki Goes To Bollywood (2016) and Hindi Man Blues (2018) are considered ground-breaking albums that have garnered international critical acclaim.
-In 2020, Kumar made major news with the world-wide launch of his album Dilruba on Sony Music India.
-Kumar kicked off 2021 with the release of an uplifting reggae-infused single "Zindagi" (Life).
+Kumar's "Little Village" releases "Aki Goes To Bollywood" (2016) and "Hindi Man Blues" (2018) are considered ground-breaking albums that have garnered international critical acclaim.
+In 2020, Kumar made major news with the world-wide launch of his album "Dilruba" on Sony Music.
+In 2021, Little Village released Kumar's uplifting reggae-inspired single "Zindagi" (Life).
+2025 marked a milestone year for Kumar with the release of his self-produced “Little Village” album “God Bless The USA”

-DETAILED BIO Aki Kumar left his home in Mumbai with the intention of working as a software engineer in Silicon Valley.
-Then he discovered the blues, and his life dramatically changed.
-Singing and playing harmonica, he steeped himself in the music and became a fixture in blues clubs throughout Northern California, where he developed an unique, audacious blend of Chicago-style blues which then led to playing retro Bollywood songs mixed with the blues.
+DETAILED BIO At the peak of Y2K mania, Aki Kumar left his home in Mumbai for the USA with the intention of working as a software engineer.
+Then he discovered the blues, and his life changed dramatically.
+Kumar quickly steeped himself in the genre and became a fixture in blues clubs throughout Northern California, honing his stage chops and ultimately developing his visionary "Bollywood Blues" sound.

-When he began performing, Kumar initially attempted to downplay his ethnicity and perform straight, Chicago-style blues.
-“I wanted to make a statement that I was a traditional blues man, so I wanted to be playing blues and have nobody even wonder where I came from.”
-His approach to music soon changed, and with his Little Village Foundation debut, Aki Goes to Bollywood, he began integrating elements of Indian music into his musical and visual presentation, making for a multi-cultural mash-up that sounds like no one else, yet never loses touch with its blues-inspired foundation.
+His approach to music changed over the years, and with his Little Village debut, "Aki Goes to Bollywood" (2016), he began integrating elements of retro Indian music into his musical and visual presentation, making for a unique, electrifying, multi-cultural mash-up that sounds like no one else, yet never loses touch with its blues-inspired foundation.

 Quotes